logo

 What is a Voluntary Disclosure?

-The Canada Revenue Agency (“CRA”) provides taxpayers with the opportunity to retroactively meet their tax obligations by disclosing non-compliance through the CRA Voluntary Disclosure Program (“VDP”).
-For instance, if a taxpayer has failed to file a tax return or report income or offshore property, this information can be disclosed to CRA and they will provide relief from penalties, interest and criminal prosecution.
+The Canada Revenue Agency (“CRA”) provides taxpayers with a one-time opportunity to retroactively meet their tax obligations by disclosing non-compliance through the CRA Voluntary Disclosure Program (“VDP”).
+For instance, if a taxpayer has failed to file a tax return or report income or offshore property, this information can be disclosed to CRA through the VDP and they will provide relief from penalties, interest and criminal prosecution.

 The VDP is a very reasonable method of correcting your tax matters without fear of prosecution.
 If a CRA voluntary disclosure application is successful, the taxpayer will be liable for the tax owing plus interest.
 However, financial penalties (which can be up to 50% of the tax owing) will be reduced or waived and interest will be decreased.
 Most importantly, the CRA will not criminally prosecute.